ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 --- abstract

 This document describes a REST API that supports the normative requirements of the SCITT Architecture.
-Optional key discovery and query interfaces are provided to support interoperability issues with Decentralized Identifiers, X509 Certificates and Artifact Repositories.
+Optional key discovery and query interfaces are provided to support interoperability with X.509 Certificates, alternative methods commonly used to support public key discovery and Artifact Repositories.

 --- middle

 # Introduction

+The SCITT Architecture {{-SCITT-ARCH}} defines the core objects, identifiers and workflows necessary to interact with a SCITT Transparency Service:

+- Signed Statements
+- Receipts
+- Transparent Statements
+- Registration Policies

-The SCITT Architecture {{-SCITT-ARCH}} defines the core operations necessary to support supply chain transparency using COSE (CBOR Object Signing and Encryption).
+SCRAPI defines the operations necessary to support supply chain transparency using COSE {{RFC9052}}:

+- Issuances of Signed Statements
-- Issuance of Signed Statements
+- Registration of Signed Statements
 - Verification of Signed Statements
-- Registration of Signed Statements
 - Issuance of Receipts
 - Verification of Receipts
 - Production of Transparent Statements
 - Verification of Transparent Statements

-In addition to defining concrete HTTP endpoints for these operations, this specification defines support for the following endpoints which support these operations:
+In addition to these operational HTTP endpoints, this specification defines supporting endpoints:

 - Resolving Verification Keys for Issuers
 - Retrieving Receipts Asynchronously